The UK tax system is undergoing a digital revolution, with far-reaching consequences for businesses, landlords and taxpayers.

-By 2020, most companies will also have to start filing quarterly updates to HMRC for corporation tax purposes.
-Further details will be published later.
+Most companies will also have to file quarterly updates to HMRC, though exact details will be published later.

 Unincorporated landlords will be able to use the cash basis, so will only need to declare rental income they have actually received.
 Conversely, only payments actually made in the tax year would be allowable.
 Relief for the costs of buying furniture etc. would be give on a replacement basis.

-No turnover limit is likely for landlords who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
+It is not clear, but no turnover limit may be likely for landlords who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
 The cash basis would, as is already the case for individual landlords, operate by reference to the tax year (6 April to 5 April).